Photo of two hands doing "fight on" signs

 Are Annenberg’s programs available only to Communication, Journalism, and Public Relations students?

 No, programs located in Hong Kong and Sydney are open to any current USC undergraduate student, regardless of major.
-Admission to the London and Rome programs are restricted to Communication majors, Journalism majors, and Public Relations majors.
+Admission to the London and Rome programs is restricted to Communication majors, Journalism majors, and Public Relations majors.
 However, it should be noted that Annenberg majors and minors will be given admission priority over non-Annenberg majors/minors.

 Students who are not matriculated at USC are not allowed to participate in any USC-approved study abroad program.